 A global team of content creators

 With linguistic quirks and ambiguities galore, the English language can trip up even the most knowledgeable native speakers.
-So when it comes to writing in English as a second language (ESL) we have five helpful tips for how to create awesome content — for those that have graduated from being an English student and are a seasoned professional at an enterprise.
+So when it comes to writing in English as a second language (ESL) we have five helpful tips for how to create awesome documentation — for those that have graduated from being an English student and are a seasoned professional at an enterprise.

+But first, what’s ESL?
 ESL stands for English as a second language.
-Whether you’ve taken an ESL class, learned English in college, or just been a general student of English as a non-native speaker, learning and speaking ESL applies to you.
+Whether you’ve taken an ESL class, learned English in college, or just been a general student of English as a non-native speaker, learning and speaking ESL applies to you. |

 Speaking a language is very different from writing in it.
 This is the case for native speakers, let alone those who speak English as a second language.
 So one of the main priorities for writing is to be clear and concise.